 Bloomington real estate is some of the most expensive in Minnesota, although Bloomington house values don't compare to the most expensive real estate in the U.S.

-Bloomington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Bloomington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bloomington are a mix of both white- and blue-collar jobs.
 Overall, Bloomington is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Bloomington who work in office and administrative support (12.84%), management occupations (10.87%), and sales jobs (10.86%).

 Also of interest is that Bloomington has more people living here who work in computers and math than 95% of the places in the US.

 Bloomington is one of the most well-educated cities in the nation.
 41.94% of adults in Bloomington have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.